Royal Veterinary College

 - Company Name: Royal Veterinary College

-The RVC’s Managed Print Services (MPS) agreement with Apogee was due to be coming to an end and they were looking to update their existing fleet to become more accommodating for both staff and students at the college.
+The RVC’s Managed Print Services (MPS) agreement with Apogee was due to be coming to an end.
+The organisation, who run a predominantly HP based fleet of devices with a mix of free-standing and desktop models, were looking to update their existing fleet to become more accommodating for both staff and students at the college.

 The existing fleet was aging and in some areas, devices had been used very heavily.
 A major aspect within the fleet which RVC were keen to change was tightening their security protocols as some of the weakest points on a network can be within a print device.
 This was a great opportunity to implement a new fleet that would incorporate newer